The Hitcher (1986) : More Homosexual Subtext (1000 words)

 Jim and John tear her in two pieces by attaching her to a lorry and pulling on her legs with a truck.
 I know it’s absolutely horrible.
-Two pieces, up/down, head/sex.
+Two pieces, up/down, head/sex, mind/body.
 Nash dies because she prefers Jim’s company to the one of any stupid macho, but he will never be able to satisfy her sexually and make her feel like a woman.
-Hence she dies torn between her personnality and her sexual urges.
+Hence she dies torn between her personality and her sexual urges.

-Before John pushes on the accelerator, Jim has an opportunity to kill him but doesn’t because he actually prefers the killer to the woman who saved his life.
+Before John pushes on the accelerator, Jim has an opportunity to kill him but doesn’t... because he actually prefers the killer to the woman who saved his life.
 The reason why he doesn’t shoot is supposed to be because John would kill her anyway, as if the truck was going to drive itself.
-It’s the cops who tell Jim that, but the cops want to see the girl die.
-It’s hard to be a tough woman in 1986.
+It’s the cops who tell Jim that, but the cops want to see the girl die too.

 There is one thing that truly annoys me about this holy trinity of the repressed-homosexual-man movie and it’s that there’s no non-fascist heterosexual guy.
 Just like in Commando.
 Every single hetero is a misogynist tool of the patriarchy who revels in his dominating position and who hates gays and interesting non-conformist women.
 There might be a good cop at some point maybe: the guy who says that Jim is obviously innocent.
 But I'm not sure that it's not hinted that the cop is homosexual too.